What’s Up, Hungry People?

 Ohio Buckeye Fudge

-- In a small bowl, use a hand mixer to whisk together the peanut butter, melted butter, vanilla extract and powdered sugar.
-Beat until combined and crumbly.
+- In a small bowl, use a hand mixer to whisk together the peanut butter, melted butter, vanilla, and powdered sugar.
+Beat the mixture until it becomes combined and crumbly.

-- Use the palms of your hands to press together the peanut butter crumbles until it can be rolled into one inch sized balls.
-Roll enough balls to fill a 9×9 pan.
-Place into a pan lined with parchment and chill.
+- Using the palms of your hands, press the peanut butter crumbles together so that they can be rolled into one-inch-sized balls.
+Make enough balls to fill a 9×9-inch pan.
+Place them into a pan lined with parchment paper and put it in the fridge to chill.

-- While the peanut butter ball chill, melt the remaining butter, chocolate chips and sweetened condensed milk – stir until a smooth chocolate forms.
+- While the peanut butter balls are chilling, melt the remaining room-temperature butter, chocolate chips, and sweetened condensed milk.
+Stir the mixture until a smooth chocolate texture forms.

-- Pour the chocolate over the peanut butter balls and spread over all the balls so they are covered completely and the chocolate fills in the spaces between.
+- Pour the melted chocolate over the peanut butter balls, ensuring that all the balls are completely covered and the chocolate fills the spaces between them.

-- Chill the fudge for 8-10 hours or until solid.
-Cut into 1×1 cubes so some of the balls are cut in half and exposed on the sides.
-Keep chilled until ready to serve.
+- Chill the fudge for 8-10 hours or until it becomes solid.
+Cut it into 1×1-inch cubes, making sure that some of the balls are cut in half and exposed on the sides.
+Keep the fudge chilled until you're ready to serve it.
 Enjoy!
-O-H!